-- a) M.TEST\MODE: Test mode, in which the MCU runs under the control of dedicated test software written to EEPROM via a test interface, and in conjunction with stimulus provided by an external test system.
-This mode is intended to be used solely by authorized development staff. - b) M.USER\MODE: User mode, in which the MCU runs under control of the smartcard embedded software.
-It is intended that customers and end-users will always use the MCU in user mode. - During the initial part of the manufacturing process, the MCU is set to M.TEST\MODE mode.
+- a) M.TEST_MODE: Test mode, in which the MCU runs under the control of dedicated test software written to EEPROM via a test interface, and in conjunction with stimulus provided by an external test system.
+This mode is intended to be used solely by authorized development staff. - b) M.USER_MODE: User mode, in which the MCU runs under control of the smartcard embedded software.
+It is intended that customers and end-users will always use the MCU in user mode.

+During the initial part of the manufacturing process, the MCU is set to M.TEST_MODE mode.
 Authorized development staff then test the MCU.
-After testing, M.TEST\MODE mode is permanently disabled by sawing, and the MCU is set to M.USER\MODE mode.
+After testing, M.TEST_MODE mode is permanently disabled by sawing off the critical wires, and the MCU is set to M.USER_MODE mode.

-- M.PACKAGE\MODE: Package Mode is a mode similar to Test Mode for testing returns from Phases 4-7.
-M.PACKAGE\MODE runs a limited subset of test commands via the ISO pads.
+- M.PACKAGE_MODE: Package Mode is a mode similar to Test Mode for testing returns from Phases 4-7.
+M.PACKAGE_MODE runs a limited subset of test commands via the ISO pads.
 This mode is intended to be used solely by authorized Atmel staff.
-It is not possible to change any of the security settings in M.PACKAGE\MODE. - If a faulty TOE is returned from the field then analysis can be done either in M.USER\MODE, or M.PACKAGE\MODE by an authorized test engineer. - The only modes of operation are those stated in paragraph 70 and 72. - Once manufactured, the MCU operates by executing the smartcard embedded software, which is stored in MCU ROM.
+It is not possible to change any of the security settings in M.PACKAGE_MODE. - If a faulty TOE is returned from the field then analysis can be done either in M.USER_MODE, or M.PACKAGE_MODE by an authorized test engineer. - 71 The only modes of operation are those stated in paragraph 67 and 69. - Once manufactured, the MCU operates by executing the smartcard embedded software, which is stored in MCU ROM.
 The contents of the MCU ROM cannot be modified, whereas the contents of the EEPROM can, in general, be written to or erased, under the control of the smartcard embedded software. - After an MCU reset, the contents of the RAM are wiped away (except 32 bytes of protected RAM). - The ISO7816 compliant I/O port can be used to pass data to or from the MCU.
-The application program determines how to interpret the data.
+The application program determines how to interpret the data. - The ISO14443 complaint RF pads can be used to pass data to or from the MCU in contactless mode.
+The application program determines haw to interpret the data.